hbldh/bleak/docs/troubleshooting.rst

 Occasional "Not connected" errors on Raspberry Pi
 =================================================

-If you are using a Raspberry Pi and are seeing occasional "Not connected" errors, also manifesting as HCI error 0x3e and BlueZ error "Software caused connection abort", when trying to connect to a device, it may be due to wifi interference on the chip level.
+If you are using the built in WiFi/Bluetooth module on a Raspberry Pi and and are seeing occasional "Not connected" errors, also manifesting as HCI error 0x3e and BlueZ error "Software caused connection abort", when trying to connect to a device, it may be due to wifi interference on the chip level.

 As a test the wifi interface can be disabled using either